Time of year: mid August, Thursday to Saturday

-- Some sort of map or location resource – this trail is fairly well marked, as long as you follow the righ colour ribbons.
-I had read mixed review about how well-marked it was, so I got an All Trails subscription so that I could download the maps (there’s no service on this trail).
-Unfortunately, my maps disappeared.
+- Some sort of map or location resource – this trail is fairly well marked, as long as you follow the right colour ribbons.
+I had read mixed reviews about how well-marked it was, so I got an All Trails subscription so that I could download the maps (there’s no service on this trail).
+Unfortunately, my maps disappeared from my phone.
 Luckily, I had taken a bunch of screenshots of the trail before I got the subscription, so I would have been able to refer to them if needed.
 We also had a cheap compass, and/or you can buy maps of Strathcona Park if you want to be extra safe.

 - Cash/pen for backcountry permit